UPDATE: Crown Point teen killed in crash

 Support Local Journalism

-“The Lake County Sheriff’s Department Traffic Unit is conducting traffic reconstruction of this incident and the investigation continues,” said Sheriff Oscar Martinez Jr. “Our thoughts and prayers are with the family at this extremely difficult time.”
+“The Lake County Sheriff’s Department Traffic Unit is conducting traffic reconstruction of this incident and the investigation continues,” Lake County Sheriff Oscar Martinez Jr. said.
+“Our thoughts and prayers are with the family at this extremely difficult time.”

 Crown Point Police and Fire and the Lake County coroner assisted at the scene.